markkhusid/MKDynamics_Website_V2/_build/html/_sources/Sections/Electronics/Analog_and_Digital/AD9850_DDS/AD9850_DDS.md

 ## Introduction

+Credit for this design goes to Richard Visokey, callsign AD7C.

 In this project, we will build a variable frequency oscillator using the AD9850 Direct Digital Synthesis (DDS) module.
 The AD9850 is a highly integrated device that uses advanced DDS technology to generate a stable and accurate frequency output.
 The module can generate frequencies from 0 to 40 MHz with a resolution of 1 Hz.
 The AD9850 module is controlled via a serial interface, which allows for easy integration with microcontrollers and other digital devices.

 The AD9850 DDS module is an excellent choice for building a variable frequency oscillator due to its high performance, low cost, and ease of use.
 The module can be used in a wide range of applications, including signal generation, frequency synthesis, and waveform generation.
 In this project, we will demonstrate how to build a simple variable frequency oscillator using the AD9850 module and an Arduino microcontroller.